 Kitchen devices should go with you

-Some Old Stuff Can Be Good in New Place
+Some Old Stuff Can Be Good in the New Place, so Investing in Cross-Country Moving Services Might Be Reasonable

 If you are good with crafting stuff out of wood, you can always try and refurbish your old chair, sofa, or even china cabinet and thus get new, unique furniture for your new place.
 So when thinking about what to get rid of when moving across the country, consider this option, too.
 On the other hand, if you are not good with crafting, ask around and see how much it will cost to pay someone to do it.
 Some antique furniture is worth saving, and the restoration price may be more economical than buying one.